ahlemzrig/Ahlemzrig/content/authors/admin/_index.md

 title: Foued Hamouda
 ---

-Foued Hamouda is an assistant professor of Finance (and H.D.R) at the University of Gabès.
-His research interests include Financial markets and Corporate finance.
-He is the director and the Co-founders of the Observatory of South-East Tunisians' companies and a member of the Technology Transfer Office at the University of Gabès.
+I'm an assistant professor of Finance (and H.D.R) and the director of the Observatory of South-East Tunisians' companies and a member of the Technology Transfer Office at the University of Gabès.
+My research interests include Financial markets, Risk management, data science and Corporate finance.
+I received my PhD from the University of Tunis.